observablehq/plot/DEVELOPMENT.md

 Plot has both unit tests and snapshot tests.

 **Unit tests** live in `test` and have the `-test.js` extension.
-These tests are written using [Tape](https://github.com/substack/tape) (more precisely [tape-await](https://github.com/mbostock/tape-await) for easier async testing).
+These tests are written using [Tape](https://github.com/substack/tape) (more precisely, [tape-await](https://github.com/mbostock/tape-await) for easier async testing).
-Unit tests are generally used to test specific features and behaviors of the internals and helper methods of Plot.
+Generally speaking, unit tests make specific assertions about the behavior of Plot’s internals and helper methods.

 **Snapshot tests** live in `test/plots`; these also serve as examples of how to use the Plot API.
 Each snapshot test defines a plot by exporting a default async